-The value of the Share to be sold and the Share to be purchased shall be of this Agreement and a Specified Value is stated in the Schedule to this Agreement the said Specified Value (ii) if the original Specified Value stated in the Schedule to this Agreement (or any subsequent Specified Value agreed in accordance with this sub-clause 4(ii)) has been replaced by a new Specified Value by the Parties hereto executing a Memorandum to that effect that new Specified Value.
-Provided however that any such new Specified Value shall only remain effective for the purpose of this agreement for a period of from the date of execution of the Memorandum bringing it into effect unless the Parties hereto agree a different period and reflect this in the said Memorandum.
+The value of the Share to be sold and the Share to be purchased shall be

+(i) if the purchase takes place within of this Agreement and a Specified Value is stated in the Schedule to this Agreement the said Specified Value

+(ii) if the original Specified Value stated in the Schedule to this Agreement (or any subsequent Specified Value agreed in accordance with this sub-clause 4(ii)) has been replaced by a new Specified Value by the Parties hereto executing a Memorandum to that effect that new Specified Value Provided however that any such new Specified Value shall only remain effective for the purpose of this agreement for a period of from the date of execution of the Memorandum bringing it into effect unless the Parties hereto agree a different period and reflect this in the said Memorandum

-(iii) in all other cases the fair market value of the Share at the time of its sale/purchase under the terms of this Agreement as determined by an independent auditor or professional valuer appointed by agreement between the Parties including the personal representatives of any deceased Party.
-Provided that if the Parties fail to appoint such an auditor or valuer within one month of the event giving rise to an option under Clause 1 or 2 of this Agreement then any Party may request the President for the time being of the Institute of Chartered Accountants in England and Wales to appoint an independent valuer for that purpose.
+(iii) in all other cases the fair market value of the Share at the time of its sale/purchase under the terms of this Agreement as determined by an independent auditor or professional valuer appointed by agreement between the Parties including the legally empowered representative of any incapacitated Party.
+Provided that if the Parties fail to appoint such an auditor or valuer within one month of the event giving rise to an option under Clause 1 of this Agreement then any Party may request the President for the time being of the Institute of Chartered Accountants in England and Wales to appoint an independent valuer for that purpose.